MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-investigate-risk.md

 1. If you're able to confirm that the account isn't compromised and see no brute force or password spray indicators against the account.
    1. **Recommended action**: Allow the user to self-remediate with a Conditional Access risk policy or have an admin confirm sign-in as safe.

-For further investigation of password spray risk detections, see the article Guidance for identifying and investigating password spray attacks.
+For further investigation of password spray risk detections, see the article [Password spray investigation](/security/operations/incident-response-playbook-password-spray).

 #### Investigating leaked credentials detections